Measuring statistics-induced entanglement entropy with a Hong-Ou-Mandel interferometer: S3. Statistics-induced entanglement in terms of Bell pairs

 are normalization factors.
 When $\mathcal{T}_A= \mathcal{T}_B$, these functions can be greatly simplified, leading to

 where $\zeta_1 = \sqrt{1 - 4\mathcal{T} (1 - \mathcal{T}_A) \mathcal{T}_A}$, and

-Now we consider the connection of equation~\eqref{eq:four_11_states} to the Bell pairs.
-In real experiments, one measures the correlation $\langle \hat{I}_A \hat{I}_B\rangle$, which records the simultaneous appearance of particles in $\mathcal{D}_A$ and $\mathcal{D}_B$.
-If we limit ourselves to equal-distribution configurations where each subsystem hosts a single particle of two-particle scattering events, we can introduce ``spin'' in each subsystem.
-Indeed, of these situations, we can consider subsystem $A$ as ``spin-up'' along ``$z$''-axis if the particle in $A$ ($B$) is in state $|\!\uparrow_A\rangle$ ($|\!\uparrow_B\rangle$), and ``spin-down'' in state $|\!\downarrow_A\rangle$ ($|\!\downarrow_B\rangle$).
-In this sense, the current measurement $\langle \hat{I}_A \hat{I}_B\rangle$ can be considered as ``spin'' measurement along some directions that deviate from the ``$z$''-axis.
-It is then related to the measurement on the Bell inequality, similar to that proposed by Ref.\,[\citen{ChtchelkatchevPRB02}].
+Now we consider the connection of Eq.~\eqref{eq:four_11_states} to the Bell pairs.
+In experiments, one measures the correlation $\langle I_A I_B\rangle$, which records the simultaneous appearance of particles in $\mathcal{D}_A$ and $\mathcal{D}_B$.
+If we limit ourselves to configurations where each subsystem hosts a single particle of a two-particle state, we can introduce ``spin'' in each subsystem.
+Indeed, in these situations, we can consider subsystem $A$ as ``spin-up'' along ``$z$''-axis if the particle in $A$ ($B$) is in state $|\!\uparrow_A\rangle$ ($|\!\uparrow_B\rangle$), and ``spin-down'' in state $|\!\downarrow_A\rangle$ ($|\!\downarrow_B\rangle$).
+In this sense, the current measurement $\langle I_A I_B\rangle$ can be considered as a ``spin'' measurement along some directions that deviate from the ``$z$''-axis.
+It is then related to the measurement of the Bell inequality, similar to that proposed by Ref.\,\cite{SChtchelkatchevPRB02}.